HurlesGroupSanger/indelible/README.md

 **Note**: It is highly recommended if analysing a large amount of data at once to rebuild the InDelible frequency database.
 Please see the [Database](#database) command below for instructions.

-#### 4. Blast
+#### 4. Database

-The **blast** command blasts longer clipped segments (20+ bp) to find matches elsewhere in the human genome and/or repeat database:
+The **database** command generates the allele frequency and breakpoint database required for the next step – [Annotate](#5-annotate).
+If analysing a small amount of data, it is highly recommended to use the '-p' flag with this command to include breakpoints from the initial DDD study described in our [manuscript](#how-to-cite-indelible).

+* `--f` : file of files to merge to generate split read "allele frequencies"
+* `--o` : output file to generate
-* `--i` :  path to the input file (the output of the *score* command from previous step).
+* `--r` : path to reference genome.
 * `--config` : path to the config.yml file.

-This will automatically generate 3 files: a fasta file with the sequences to be blasted, 2 results files (one for repeat sequences, one for non-repeat sequences).
-These files are used in the next step.

 ```
-./indelible.py blast --i test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored
+ls InDelible_files/*.scored > fofn.txt
+./indelible.py database --f fofn.txt --o InDelible_db.tsv
 ```

 #### 5. Annotate

-The **annotate** command enriches the result with gene/exon annotations and merges the blast results with the position file:
+The **annotate** command enriches the result with gene/exon annotations and merges the database results with the position file:

-* `--i` : path to the input file (output of score command after running the blast command).
+* `--i` : path to the input file (output of score command after running the [database](#4-database) command).
 * `--o` : path to output the annotated file.
 * `--d` : path to the InDelible frequency database.
 A default frequency database from the Deciphering Developmental Disorders WES data is availible at `./Indelible/data/Indelible_db_10k.bed`.
 * `--config` : path to the config.yml file.